 If you’re visiting the UK, chances are London will be on your itinerary but do remember the other cities that the UK has to offer such as my home town of Bristol and the wonderful historic areas of York.

 If you’re looking for a destination that’s absolutely packed with history and culture then you won’t go far wrong with Rome.
+You can combine it with an Italy road trip.
 Take the Vatican City for example, this is the political and religious centre of the Catholic religion and is a fascinating place to visit and its also classed as a independent country so another country to cross off your list.

 Try and visit the Vatican City on a Wednesday and you might be lucky to see the Pope.
 I saw one of his talks and it was kind of special and really made the holiday.

 It’s believed to be situated on Apostle Peter’s burial ground, whether you’re religious or not it makes for an extremely interesting place to discover.
 Along with the ancient ruins, religious buildings museums, and galleries which all provide a look into history, you also have the stark contrast of modern Rome.

 Here you can experience everything from fashion to festivals, the arts, shopping, delicious food and much more.
 You definitely need to have some spare pennies if you want to go clothes shopping in Rome though as it has some of the best designers in the world.

 This post is in partnership with Netherlands Tourism

 I visited Amsterdam for my 18th with my mum and dad and it was quite an eye opener.